jrdnbwmn/pear/README.md

 Where some base styling is provided, it is pretty basic and is meant to show the developer some good options and help provide a pattern for coding.
 Add and subtract whatever you want.

 ## Features
-- Choose Sass or vanilla CSS.
-- Comes with the beginnings of a pattern library in the HTML boilerplate.
+- HTML boilerplate with the beginnings of a pattern library.
+- Sass files with a very solid foundation of CSS best practices.
+- Comes with a Grunt.js boilerplate installed that you can use or delete.
 - Well–commented.
-- Simple organization.
-Just one HTML file and a SCSS (or CSS) folder.
 - Solid, totally flexible grid that’s extremely easy to customize.
-- Comes with two awesome devtools used for quick prototyping and code validation (from Intuit.css).

 ## Thanks
 We drew inspiration from some excellent sources, including: